Upcoming RMFTU Events.

 This meeting will be at the Fort Collins Senior Center in Prairie Sage 1

-At our membership meetings we plan to take some time for our newer members to meet other chapter members.
+At our membership meetings this Fall/Winter we plan to take some time for our newer members to meet other chapter members.
 And hopefully start developing new friendships and meeting new fishing friends.
 Join us at 6:30 for socializing, the meeting kicks off at 7:00.
 We hope you will be there!

-This Month’s Speaker
+This Month’s Drawing:

 View Event →